umee-network/umee/docs/architecture/ADR-005-liquidation.md

 - Liquidation Incentive (10%)
 - Close Factor (50%)
   When a borrower is even 0.0001% over their borrow limit, they stand to lose value equal to 5% of their borrowed value in a single liquidation event.
-  That is, the liquidator pays off 50% of their borrow and receives collateral worth 55% of its value.
+  That is, the liquidator liquidates 50% of the borrowed value and receives 5% extra in collateral.

 It should be possible to improve upon this aspect of the system by scaling one of the two parameters shown above, based on how far a borrower is over their borrow limit.